vissaly/brapi/docs/01-check-email-domains.md

 </details>

 Alternatively, you may use an online hashing tool.
-For example, the [SHA256 tool on github.io](https://emn178.github.io/online-tools/sha256.html).
+For example, the [hash calculator on github.io](https://emn178.github.io/online-tools/sha256.html).

 ### Request Parameters